 She is currently working on the following projects: The Land of Tiny Trees, a modern adaptation of Sinclair Lewis’s Babbitt set in Las Vegas during the housing market crash of 2007; One for the Road, a coming-of-age story about a group of friends who roadtrip to Colorado after their high school graduation; the western romantic comedy, Beefalo, about two people who find love in unlikely circumstances; and Scatter Good, a story that examines the uncommon bond between two fierce females: an abandoned tap-dancing prodigy and the reluctant neighbor who takes her in.

-… is the founder of Red Square Pictures, a New York-based film production company.
-As creative head, Mr. Cox oversees all aspects of the company’s development, production and content-related activities.
+… is the founder of Red Square Pictures, a New York-based film production & commercial content company.
+As creative head, Mr. Cox oversees all aspects of the company’s development, production and brand-related activities.

-In narrative work, Mr. Cox’s feature film Better Off Single, an NYC dating comedy that he produced, wrote and directed starring Aaron Tveit, Abby Elliott, Lauren Miller Rogen, Kal Penn, Chris Elliott, Lewis Black and Annaleigh Ashford, was released theatrically in the fall of 2016.
-His latest feature film, The Mimic, a dark comedy about a non-violent sociopath, recently completed principal photography.
+In narrative work, Mr. Cox’s feature film Better Off Single, an NYC dating comedy that he produced, wrote & directed starring Aaron Tveit, Abby Elliott, Lauren Miller Rogen, Kal Penn, Chris Elliott, Lewis Black and Annaleigh Ashford, was released theatrically in the fall of 2016.
+His latest feature film, The Mimic, a dark comedy about a non-violent sociopath, received a theatrical release in 2021.
 Produced by Mr. Cox, The Mimic stars Thomas Sadoski, Jake Robinson, Gina Gershon, Tammy Blanchard, Austin Pendleton and Jessica Walter.

 … is the founder of independent film production company M.Y.R.A.
 Entertainment in New York and London.
 Projects include Call Me by Your Name and Drawing Home.
 M.Y.R.A.'s mission is to contribute to the well-being of society, and children in particular, with all projects free of visual and verbal violence.
 Change in the Air was brought to Baillou's attention by co-producer Kim Surowicz and executive producer Allan Neuwirth, and M.Y.R.A. quickly became the film's champion.